Uchuu-$\nu^2$GC galaxies and AGN: Cosmic variance forecasts of high-redshift AGN for JWST, Euclid, and LSST: Methods

 \subsection{Uchuu-\texorpdfstring{$\nu^2$}{ν\^2}GC galaxy and AGN statistics}

 Firstly, we briefly present our galaxy statistics to set a baseline for the subsequent AGN results.
 The $\nu^2$GC model now runs on the Uchuu simulation, however previous work instead used the $\nu^2$GC simulation (\citealt{Ishiyama2015}).
-This difference required us to re-calibrate the model parameters in order to use the best plausible model as a starting point for this work.
-The resulting model parameter values are identical to \citet{Shirakata2019}, except for $\alpha_{\mathrm{hot}}$, which governs the strength of the supernova (SN) feedback in low-mass galaxies.
-For this we take $\alpha_{\mathrm{hot}} = 3.62$ instead of 3.92 in \citet{Shirakata2019}.
+This difference required us to re-calibrate the model parameters desclibed in Section~\ref{subsec:model}.
+The resulting model parameter values are identical to \citet{Shirakata2019}, except for $\alpha_{\mathrm{hot}} = 3.62$ instead of 3.92.

 In Fig.~\ref{fig:kbandLF}, we show the $K$-band galaxy LFs at $z=0,1,2$, and 3.
 We compare our results with relevant observational data at these redshifts, as labeled.
 The model $K$-band LF shows good agreement with the observations up to $z=3$, although the effect of dust attenuation becomes too strong at $z=3$.
 This over-attenuation may be partly due to the estimation of galaxy sizes, which are used to calculate dust surface densities to determine the attenuation in $\nu^2$GC (\citealt{Makiya2016}).
 A similar tendency to this over-attenuation on the $K$-band has been seen in other semi-analytic models (see fig.~8 in \citealt{Somerville2012} and fig.~7 in \citealt{Lacey2016}).
 We will address the treatment of dust attenuation in future work.
 We note that some other studies have also explored the $K$-band LF with semi-analytic models (e.g. \citealt{Henriques2011}; \citealt{Lagos2019}).